Cannabis in Angola

-Cannabis in Angola is illegal.
+Cannabis is illegal in Angola.
 The drug is locally referred to as diamba or liamba.

-British explorer David Livingstone wrote in 1858: "The Portuguese in Angola have such a belief in its deleterious effects that the use of it by a slave is considered a crime.
+British explorer David Livingstone wrote in 1858: "The Portuguese in Angola have such a belief in its deleterious effects that the use of it by a slave is considered a crime."
 Cannabis is the most common illicit drug in Angola, and is grown in almost every province of the country.